dhao1/dhao1.github.io/_tabs/about.md

 ---

-## What This Site Is
+## 🌐 What This Site Is

-This space is a **meeting of minds** — a place where I think out loud, share what I’m learning, and experiment in public.
+This space is a **Meeting of Minds** — a home where I speak my mind, share evolving insights, and bring ideas to life.

 Here you’ll find: